kaichang1/marina-management-api/README.md

 ### Unprotected Endpoints

-To interact with unprotected endpoints, simply send requests as described in the API Specifications.
+To interact with unprotected endpoints, simply send requests as described in the API Specification.

 ![Request](./public/images/example-request.jpg)

 An example request to create a load entity.
-The example uses Postman to send the request, although you are free to use another method.
+This example uses Postman to send the request, although you are free to use another method.

 ### Protected Endpoints